-▶ 605 World History 2 - Sophomore (required) - 1 credit/full year

-This is the required course for sophomores.
-The course introduces students to the political, economic, and cultural phases of the nineteenth, twentieth, and twenty-first centuries.
-The course focuses on the events, ideas, and people who have made significant contributions to the development of the modern world and its contemporary paradigm.
+• 605 World History 2 - Sophomore (required) - 1 credit/full year events, ideas, and people who have made significant contributions to the development of the modern world and its contemporary paradigm.
 World History 2 begins with the world shaped by Napoleon's dominance of Europe, the remnants of colonial activity throughout the world by major empires, and the ideas that frame the emergence of a quickly globalizing nineteenth-century world.
 The course then proceeds through a close study of those events and ideas that contribute to the development of the modern and contemporary world.
-These topics include, but are not limited to, the Industrial Revolution, the historical consensus regarding the West's economic and political ascendency, the development of modern Eurasia and the rise and fall of empires therein, the interaction between declining empires and their colonial remnants, the history of modern Latin America and Africa, and the emergence of a post-war world order to shape our contemporary historical time and space.
+These topics include, but are not limited to, the Industrial Revolution, the historical consensus regarding the West's economic and political ascendency, the development of modern Eurasia and the rise and fall of empires therein, the interaction between declining empires and their colonial remnants, the history of modern Latin America and Africa, and the emergence of a postwar world order to shape our contemporary historical time and space.
 Major components of World History 2 will include the development of analytical tools conducive to and complementary of more advanced and topically narrow historical study in junior and senior year.